 In 2003, software such as operating systems and customer relationship management (CRM) applications will remain the largest segment of the software market.
 The applications market will generate revenues of $131 billion (€132.8bn) by 2006.

-Operating systems and customer relationship management (CRM) will remain the largest segments of the software market, explains Tony Picardi, senior vice president of software research at IDC.
-However, the fastest growing market will be for application development and deployment software, which will have a compound annual growth rate of 11.5%.
+However, IDC forecasts that the fastest growing market will be for application development and deployment software, which will have an annual compound growth rate of 11.5%.

-Picardi says that, despite the current uncertain economic climate, organisations will continue to spend on software that they believe will enable them to achieve efficiencies in their business operations.
-Other key drivers behind increased technology spending will be a shift towards more sophisticated mobile devices and embedded computers.
+Picardi added that, despite the uncertain current economic climate, organisations will continue to spend on software that they believe will enable them to achieve efficiencies in their business operations.
+Other key drivers behind increased technology spending will be more sophisticated mobile devices and embedded computers.

 IDC concludes that rates of growth will be fairly uniform across the various different regions in the world.